localstack/serverless-localstack/README.md

 ## Configuring

-There are two ways to configure the plugin, via a JSON file or via `serverless.yml`.
+The plugin can be configured via `serverless.yml`, or alternatively via environment variables.

 There are two supported methods for configuring the endpoints, globally via the `host` property, or individually.
 These properties may be mixed, allowing for global override support while also override specific endpoints.

-A `host` or individual endpoints must be configured or this plugin will be deactivated.
+A `host` or individual endpoints must be configured, or this plugin will be deactivated.

 ### Configuration via serverless.yml